kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-To not apply the plugin only to subprojects, set the `applyToSubprojects`
+To not apply the plugin to all subprojects, set the `applyToSubprojects`
 flag to `false`:

 ```groovy